 Even the best and most advanced products do not give access to all the world's currencies and in some countries, they will prove as useful as regular debit or credit cards.

 Not all banks operating in Poland offer their customers multi-currency cards.
 This situation may likely change and the growing competition will benefit customers.
 Today you can apply for a card, among others, to PKO BP, Pekao, Credit Agricole, Getin Bank, ING Bank Slaski, Citi Handlowy, Alior Bank.
 All the institutions mentioned above do not charge any fees for issuing the card.
 In some cases, the use of the product is also free of charge, but some banks are charging for it from 3 to 10 PLN per month, which depends on, for example, the funds deposited on the card account or having a personal account.
 As a rule, banks offer sub-accounts in different currencies free of cost, whereas they impose commissions for withdrawals from ATMs abroad.
 Depending on the bank, the rate is 3-4% of the withdrawn money or e.g., a fixed tax of PLN 6-10.

-An interesting alternative to banking solutions may prove to be the multi-currency card offered at Conotoxia.com, a portal specializing in online currency exchange, international money transfers and online payments.
-No fees for issuing and activating the card, free access to 20 currency accounts, no minimum deposit requirement, the option to enable and disable foreign and contactless payments at any time — these are just some features of the card from Conotoxia.com, which will be available soon.
+An interesting alternative to banking solutions is the multi-currency card offered at Conotoxia.com, a portal specializing in online currency exchange, international money transfers and online payments.
+No fees for issuing and activating the card, free access to 20 currency accounts, no minimum deposit requirement, the option to enable and disable foreign and contactless payments at any time — these are just some features of the card from Conotoxia.com, which is already available.
 To learn more and sign up for the card availability notification, just visit the website: https://conotoxia.com/multi-currency-cards.